 Like all of the other state-run care facilities, Rochester State Hospital was run like a small village.
 The hospital was almost completely self-sufficient.
 A large farm consisting of various crops and dairy cows was mostly staffed by patients and provided most of the food used at the hospital.
 Patients staffed a large sewing room and tailor shop which made clothes and bed linens for the residents—they also made bibs, booties, and diapers to be sold outside of the hospital.
 A powerhouse, kitchens, a bakery, and laundry facilities all were built to keep the daily needs of the hospital self-contained.

-The State Hospital went though another growth-spurt after World War II.
+The State Hospital went through another growth-spurt after World War II.
 The age and size Kirkbride building became problematic when it came time to add on to the facility in order to house another influx of new patients.
 Staff complained that the large building made it difficult to care for patients and to keep the mentally ill separated from the new wave of patients the hospital was being forced to care for—geriatrics.
 In 1948 two new detached buildings for the elderly were added to the grounds, along with eleven staff houses for nurses and single doctors who would be caring for the new patients.
-Eventually the state determined that patients would be better served in several newer buildings instead of one old building.
+Eventually, the state determined that patients would be better served in several newer buildings instead of one old building.
 The Kirkbride building was demolished in June 1964 to make way for the new construction.

 In the 1970s and 1980s, Rochester State Hospital came under fire for their inadequate chemical treatment program and mental health care.
 The quality of care at large facilities was being questioned at the same time that the facilities were being forced to accept patients even though they were filled past capacity.
 Also during this time, funding for State Hospitals was cut drastically.
 Unable to care for so many patients on such limited funds, Rochester State Hospital closed in June 1982.

-The Federal Government bought one-third of the grounds in 1983 to act as a Federal prison capable to providing skilled medical care for male inmates.
+The Federal Government bought one-third of the grounds in 1983 to act as a Federal prison capable of providing skilled medical care for male inmates.
 The prison used some of the detached buildings and demolished others to construct newer buildings to better fit their needs.
 The rest of the grounds were sold to Olmsted County.
 Today, the Quarry Hill Nature Center sits on a significant portion of the State Hospital land purchased by the county.